×

 The womb’s muscular walls contract and relax during menstruation to assist the womb in shedding its inner lining.
 Some persons have discomfort.
 As a result, ranging from mild to severe.
 These sensations usually last 48 to 72 hours and can get softer as people age.

-There are ways you can do to regain control if period pain cramps your style every month.
+There are ways you can regain control if period pain cramps your style every month.
 Here are 14 tried-and-true home treatments to help you feel better and return to your busy schedule.

 1. Comfort Foods